IzumiSy/kysely-migration-schema/README.md

 > A minimal, schema-based declarative migration tool for Node.js ecosystem

-**kyrage** automatically generates and applies database migrations by comparing your TypeScript schema definitions with your actual database state.
+**kyrage (kirāju)** automatically generates and applies database migrations by comparing your TypeScript schema definitions with your actual database state.
 No more writing migration files by hand!

 ## Why kyrage?